averykhoo/ngram-movers-distance/README.md

                                 ))
 ```

 # todo

-*   rename nmd_bow because it isn't really a bow, it's a token sequence
+* rename nmd_bow because it isn't really a bag-of-words, it's a token sequence
-*   real_quick_ratio, or maybe calculate length bounds?
+* consider a `real_quick_ratio`-like optimization, or maybe calculate length bounds?
   * needs a cutoff to actually speed up though, makes a huge difference for difflib
   * a sufficiently low cutoff is not unreasonable, although the default of 0.6 might be a little high for nmd
   * that said the builtin diff performs pretty badly at low similarities, so 0.6 is reasonable for them

 ```python
 def real_quick_ratio(self):
     """Return an upper bound on ratio() very quickly.